-Ask the youth if they have someone that they feel safe and comfortable reaching out to in an emergency, and they have a safe place that they feel comfortable goin to.
+DO DON'T Ask the youth if they have someone that they feel safe and comfortable reaching out to in an emergency, and if they have a safe place that they feel comfortable going to.
 A person that you may think is safe, may not be a safe person to the client.

-Discuss simple actions like: going somewhere safe; n intervening between fighting people; and remembering emergency numbers.
+Suggest a safe person or place.
+Discuss simple actions like: going somewhere safe; not intervening between fighting people; and remembering emergency numbers.
+Assume a phone will be accessible during an emergency.
 Safety plan for specific risks.
+Try to safety plan for every imaginable consequence.
 Emphasize that their safety is important to you and that any harm to them is not okay and not their fault.
+Scare, overwhelm, or retraumatize.